awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 + Type: String \(*hh:mm:ss*\)
 + Category: Agent activity\-driven metric

+## Agent incoming connecting time<a name="htm-agent-incoming-connecting-time"></a>

+The total time between when a contact is initiated by Amazon Connect reserving the agent for the contact, and the agent is connected\.

+In the agent event stream, this is the duration between the contact state of STATE\_CHANGE event changes from CONNECTING to CONNECTED/MISSED/ERROR\.

+Type: String \(hh:mm:ss\)

+Category: Agent activity\-driven metric

 ## Agent interaction and hold time<a name="agent-interaction-hold-time-historical"></a>

 Sum of [Agent interaction time](#agent-interaction-time-historical) and [Customer hold time](#customer-hold-time-historical)\.
 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric

+This metric doesn't apply to tasks so you'll notice a value of 0 on the report for them\.

 ## Agent interaction time<a name="agent-interaction-time-historical"></a>

 Total time that agents spent interacting with customers on inbound and outbound contacts\.
 This does not include [Customer Hold Time](#customer-hold-time-historical) or [After Contact Work Time](#acw-historical)\.
 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric

+This metric doesn't apply to tasks so you'll notice a value of 0 on the report for them\.

 ## Agent last name<a name="agent-last-name-historical"></a>